nagyist/opendialog-dev-environment/README.md

 # OpenDialog Local Development

 This package helps you get setup for local development using Docker.
-It could also be user to inform deployment of OpenDialog on an online virtual machine.

-This template is based on the [Laradock](https://laradock.io) project with (most) unnecessary components removed.

-It allows you to spin up OpenDialog using pre-made docker images from Laradock along with the standard [Dgraph](https://dgraph.io) image.
+It is based on the [Laradock](https://laradock.io) project with (most) unnecessary components removed and allows you to spin up OpenDialog using pre-made docker images from Laradock, the standard [Dgraph](https://dgraph.io) images and the OpenDialog source code.

 We first walk through setting up the Docker environment and then setting up OpenDialog within that environment.